Does Your KittyHave a Cat Litter Allergy?

 Trying a different type of litter could help your cat live a more comfortable life.
-If your kitty's allergy symptoms decrease significantly after you remove the current litter from your home, it's safe to say the old litter was what was irritating her.
+If your kitty's allergy symptoms decrease significantly after you remove the current litterfrom your cat’s litter box, it's safe to say the old litter was what was irritating her.

-Before changing the type of litter, it's important to research different types.
-Clay-based formulas can contain a lot of dust.
-Many litters also use strong fragrances to cover up unpleasant smells.
-Natural litters are eco-friendly choices, but some are also quite dusty.
+Before changing the type of litter, it's important to research different typesto ensure you find the best cat litter for allergies.Clumping clay-based formulas can contain a lot of dust,of which may serve as an allergen for your kitty.
+Many litters also use strong fragrances to cover up unpleasantodor.
+Naturally fresh, hypoallergenic cat litter is an eco-friendly choice, but some are also quite dusty.

 A Silica cat litter may be the best option for your allergy-prone cat.
-The silica gel formulas are made of silica gel crystals and are virtually dust-free and fragrance-free.
+Thesilica litterformulas are made of silica gel crystals and are virtually dust-free and fragrance-free.
 That means fewer irritants for your four-legged friend.

 PrettyLitter will also help you monitor other aspects of your cat's health.
 After your kitty does her business, the pH level of her urine will cause PrettyLitter to change color.
 The color of the litter can help you determine when your cat needs to see her vet, even if she isn't displaying any outward symptoms of being ill.